ibmtjbot/tjbot/recipes/chat_with_tj/README.md

 2. Sign up or login.
 3. Click the "+" sign in the "Projects" section.
 Follow the steps to create a new project.
 4. Open the project and click the "Manage" tab.
-5. From the "General" section copy your project ID.
+5. From the "General" section copy your `projectId`.
 Save this for later.
 6. Next click "Services & integrations".
 7. Click "Associate service" and select the "Watson Machine Learning" service.
 8. Click "Associate" at the bottom right.
-9. For your endpoint URL, visit the [API documentation](https://cloud.ibm.com/apidocs/machine-learning) and select a URL under `Endpoint URLs` that corresponds to the region in which you created your service.
+9. Find your `serviceUrl` by visiting the [API documentation](https://cloud.ibm.com/apidocs/machine-learning) and locating the section titled "Endpoint URLs."
+Copy the URL that corresponds to the region in which you created your Watson Machine Learning service, you will need it in the next step.

 ### Update TJBot's Configuration
 Make a copy of TJBot's sample configuration file.